 The MT.
 SHASTA CITY FIRE DEPARTMENT proudly protects over 4000 people living in an area of approximately four square miles.
 We operate out of two stations that protect a primarily residential area.
 Our department is a public department whose members are on a combination of paid and volunteer status.

 The Mt.
-Shasta City Fire Department is made up of two paid staff, 14 volunteers, and 4 explorers, under the leadership of a full-time Chief.
+Shasta City Fire Department is made up of five paid staff, 14 volunteers, and 4 explorers, under the leadership of a full-time Chief.
 Its two fire stations house four pumpers and a rescue unit, and the department responds to about 1,400 fire and medical emergency calls per year.
-The department is a partner with all of the other fire protection agencies in Siskiyou County via a mutual aid agreement and also works cooperatively with the US Forest Service, CDF, and other fire agencies to reduce fire threats to the community from adjacent forest and wild-land areas.
+The department is a partner with all of the other fire protection agencies in Siskiyou County via a mutual aid agreement and also works cooperatively with the US Forest Service, Cal-Fire, and other fire agencies to reduce fire threats to the community from adjacent forest and wild-land areas.

 Fire Suppression Services